'It hurts more ... as an alum': After two straight losing seasons, coach Aaron Best looks to ignite an Eastern Washington football resurgence

 Everything except excuses.
 He doesn’t go there.

-He believes that his Eagle forebearers and brethren deserve that level of utmost effort.
+He believes that his Eagles forebearers and brethren deserve that level of utmost effort.

 “I try to make those guys proud,” he said.
 “You want to do it every second of every day.”

 Best, 46, has spent more than half his life on the EWU campus.
-Out of Curtis High, Best walked on to the EWU team in 1996, eventually started as a center and deep snapper, and served as an assistant coach for 16 years before taking over for Beau Baldwin in 2017.
+Out of Curtis High near Tacoma, Best walked on to the EWU team in 1996, eventually started as a center and deep snapper, and served as an assistant coach for 16 years before taking over for Beau Baldwin in 2017.

 Twenty-eight seasons.
 And as head coach, he’s mounted the second-highest win percentage in school history.
 In 2018, he took the Eagles to the national championship game.